'Karma Will Get Ya': Woodland Police Catch Suspected Shoplifters In Stalled Getaway Car

 “It just goes to remind everybody about car maintenance, right?
 You know car maintenance is important,” said Sgt.
 Danzl.

 Sgt.
-Danzl says Walmart was able to get all of the goods back undamaged.MORE NEWS: One Year Later: Businesses In Red Tier Seeing 'Green' On St. Patrick's Day
+Danzl says Walmart was able to get all of the goods back undamaged.MORE NEWS: Amid New Vaccine Eligibility, Some Counties See Extra Doses, Others Face 'Erratic' Supply

 King was cited and released for shoplifting.
 Klimper was arrested for shoplifting and two felony warrants out of Colusa County and booked at the Yolo County Jail.
 Police say their vehicle was towed for a “variety of reasons.”